Konijima/PZ-Community-API/README.md

 ___

 ## Git Guideline
-- Commits must describe correctly the changes pushed.
+- Commit title must describe correctly the changes being pushed.
-- Commits that fix an `issue` must contain the number of the issue in the comment. *e.g: #13*
+- Commit that fixes an `issue` must contain the number of the issue in the comment. e.g: ```#13```
 - **Pull Request** to `master` and `dev` must be reviewed by at least one contributor to be merged.
 - Workshop update are automated when a `release` is merged into `master`.
 - Each feature must be properly annotated and optimized as well.